-2.3 Heuristics
+2.2.3 Similarity Measures

-Aside from byte patterns and hash sums, anti-virus software often employs several additional heuristics for detection of security threats.
-These heuristics include the inspection of instruction counts, the analysis of API usage, n-gram detection models, and in some cases even machine learning techniques.
+Aside from byte patterns and hash sums, anti-virus soft-ware often employs other measures to identify security threats, that allow to more generally describe a malware binary or its behavior.
+These may include the inspection of instruction counts, the analysis of API usage, n-gram detection models, and in some cases even machine learning techniques.
 In comparison to signatures based on byte patterns and hash sums, these detection approaches are often bound to a concrete execution context and can capture complex semantics, such as different events necessary to trigger an infection.
-Due to this complexity heuristics are less suitable for constructing malicious markers and we thus put our focus on pattern-based signatures only.
+Due to this complexity such detection schemes are less suitable for constructing malicious markers and we thus put our focus solely on pattern-based signatures.